Orange-OpenSource/casskop/website/docs/2_setup/1_getting_started.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) version v1.13.3+.
 - [Helm](https://helm.sh/) version v2.12.2+.
 - Access to a Kubernetes v1.13.3+ cluster.
-- Cassandra needs fast local storage (we have tested with local storage provisioner, GKE ssd storage, and Rancher local-path-provisioner)
+- Cassandra needs fast local storage (we have tested with local storage provisioner, GKE ssd storage, and Rancher local-path-provisioner).
+Fast remote storage should work but is not tested yet.

-## Casskop
+## CassKop

-### Pre-requisites
+### Kubernetes preparation

-First, we need to create a Kubernetes `namespace` in order to host our operator & cluster
+First, we need to create a `namespace` in order to host our operator & cluster (here we call it cassandra)

 ```
 kubectl create namespace cassandra
 ```

-We recommend to use a **custom StorageClass** to leverage the volume binding mode `WaitForFirstConsumer`
+We recommend using a **custom StorageClass** to leverage the volume binding mode `WaitForFirstConsumer`

 ```bash
 apiVersion: storage.k8s.io/v1